fogus/spiel/brettspiel/anarchism/README.markdown

 ![coup](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/anarchism/graphics/coup.png)

 Unfortunately for white, the coup leads to a catastrophe as the pawn on a2 is placed into check.
-When a coup leads to a check then the player in danger has their move to attempt to get out of it.
+When a coup leads to a check then the player in danger has one attempt to get out of it.
 If they are unable to remove the check then they lose.
 In the case above white has no move that can release the check on the a2 pawn and is therefore checkmated.

 Types of coups
 --------------

-The type of coup that occurs depends on the piece captured by an opponent piece in power.
+The type of coup that occurs depends on the piece captured by an opponent government in power.
 The names of the types of coups are listed below:

  * King taken: Monarchy (also the starting government)
  * Queen taken: Matriarchy